chkelly/docker-python-kafka-test/README.md

 * A simple consumer (consumer) that does something with the messages (stores them in redis)
 * A simple www-api that reads from redis and returns this data via JSON
 * A simple web page (using harp to serve the static assets) which uses jquery to display a list of messages from the www-api

-This app will demonstrate when done
-* Functional testing of this service
+* Running of Integration tests

 This is not meant to ever leave a developers laptop...